The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 In the Thirties we lived at Hollycroft, 2 The Drive, Adel, Leeds.

-The family had this house built and moved there in the mid-Twenties.
-However, as far back as I remember we had two houses and spent many weekends at our other house, Clevedon, Belle Vue Crescent, Filey on the Yorkshire coast.
+The family had this house built and moved there in the mid-Twenties when areas outside the city were being developed as residential areas.
+However, as far back as I remember we had two houses and spent many weekends at our other house, which the family purchased in the early Thirties (Clevedon, Belle Vue Crescent, Filey on the Yorkshire coast)

 I was born in the west end bedroom of Hollycroft, 2 The Drive, Adel, Leeds on the 29th August 1932.
 (More about houses later).
-Hollycroft was quite a large detached house with a big garden and an adjoining wood which the family eventually purchased; in recent years flats, called “Hollycroft Court”, have been built in the adjoining wood. (visible on the aerial photo).
-So the land around the house has diminished but the house has increased in size due to extensive alterations.
+Hollycroft was quite a large detached house with a big garden and an adjoining wood which the family had purchased in the early Thirties.
+There have been major changes over the years.
+In recent years flats, called “Hollycroft Court” (the two red buildings on the right) have been built in the adjoining wood. (visible on the aerial photo).
+Also lower half the garden was sold for building another house (corner house in the left foreground).
+So the land around the house, originally over 3 acres, has diminished but the house has increased considerably in size due to extensive alterations to the side and rear.

 Daisy Edmunds, our young maid, came from a miner’s large family who lived in south Yorkshire.
 In the Thirties children of large poor families frequently went into “service” to relieve the family of the cost of their keep – many families could not afford even the food for all their children as I have discussed above.
 Surprisingly, many very modest families record they have a “servant” or “domestic” in their household in the Census Reports during the 19th century and early 20th century.